Lumbwa Treaty: The Treaty

-Leading up to the treaty on 13th October 1889, The Kipsigis led by Kipchomber Araap Koilegen had proven hostile to the British contact and along with the Nandi, had managed to persistently inflict raids upon white outposts.
+Leading up to the treaty on 13 October 1889, The Kipsigis led by Kipchomber Araap Koilegen had proven hostile to the British contact and along with the Nandi, had managed to persistently inflict raids upon white outposts.
 This was as a result and implication of Kimnyole Araap Turukat's prophecies and partly because the Kipsigis were exasperated by Indian coolies taking Kipsigis girls to their base in Kericho town.
 The British sought to reprise the Kipsigis by way of intimidation where they displayed the fire power of their arsenal in Belgut; as a result, and as advised by Koilegen, the Kipsigis decided to make peace with the British.
 It was thereby decided as per the heritage of the Kipsigis that they should make a declaration under a custom that all would abide by, the custom of Mumma.

 In what is today Kipkelion town in Kericho, the community and British party congregated to make the treaty.
-A dog was savored in two halves with the two parties burring their half and making the proclamation to uphold mutual trust not to fight or harm.
+A dog was severed in two halves with the two parties burying their half and making the proclamation to uphold mutual trust not to fight or harm.